Academic and Student Services, Offices, and Activities

 Study Abroad

 In addition to developing direct agreements with foreign institutions for exchange opportunities, Colorado Mesa University is part of the International Student Exchange Program (ISEP).
-ISEP is a worldwide network of over 150 colleges and universities in over 50 countries.
+ISEP is a worldwide network of over 150 programs at colleges and universities in over 50 countries around the world.
 CMU students who choose to study abroad for a semester or academic year on ISEP "exchange" pay CMU tuition/fees and room/board during the semester/year abroad.
 Students may also choose to go "direct" and pay ISEP directly for their summer, fall, or full year study abroad.
-Visit CMU's Study Abroad webpage or contact the Office of International Student Admissions and Programs for more information on all study abroad opportunities available to CMU students.
+Visit CMU's Study Abroad webpage or contact the Study Abroad Office for more information on all study abroad opportunities available to CMU students.

 Testing Center